sarvadnya2030/AIML-Pre-Interview-Task/README.md

 Key insights or interesting patterns from the data

-👉 Your job: Accurately predict Math scores and clearly explain your process + insights.
+👉 Remember: Accurately predict Math scores and clearly explain your process + insights.